IATI/IATI-Schemas/README.rst

 =============================== ========================================

-The tests include a series of short XML documents that should pass or file when parsed against the schemas in this distribution.
+The tests include a series of short XML documents that should pass or fail when parsed against the schemas in this distribution.
 The shell scripts for running the tests rely on a Unix environment with the bash shell and the xmllint utility, but the test documents will work with any schema-aware XML parser.
 We will add unit tests as schema